shuxiaokai/tangodb/README.md

 ACR Cloud

+Spotify

 ## Software depedencies

-youtube-dl must be installed locally on the computer
+youtube-dl must be installed locally on the computer for certain import functionality

-##Useful Methods...
-If you need to use any of the import steps seperately.

-Video.import_channel(channel_id)

-Video.match_dancers

-Video.match_songs

-Video.get_channel_video_ids(channel_id)